iter8-tools/docs/docs/getting-started/first-release.md

 ## Deploy initial version

-Deploy the initial version of the application using the Iter8 `release` chart by identifying the environment into which it should be deployed, a list of the versions to be deployed (just one), and the rollout strategy to be used:
+Deploy the initial version of the application using the Iter8 `release` chart by identifying the environment into which it should be deployed, a list of the versions to be deployed (here just one), and the rollout strategy to be used:

 ```shell
 cat <<EOF | helm upgrade --install httpbin $CHARTS/release -f -